sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/processes.md

 ### Backlog

-> The items in here are ordered by importance.
-Top is the most important.
+> The items in here are ordered by importance where the most important issues are at the top.

 These are items that we want to work on in the near future.

 ### Up Next

 If you have completed the ticket that you are working on and need your next task, take it from here.
-These items have been looked over and are ready to be worked on.
+These items have been reviewed and are ready to be worked on.
-Note: The items in here are ordered by importance.
-Top is most important.
+Note: The items in here are ordered by importance where the most important issues are at the top.

 ### In Progress